Tbrennan6/IcelandicNow/docs/05_step_into_grammar/07_umlaut.md

 Example: Gl**ö**ð

 There is no *u* anywhere in the form, so why is umlaut occuring?
 The reason is the opposite of the previous reason.
 When umlaut was happening, there actually was a *u* in the form, *glaðu*.
-Later, that u was dropped, leacing the modern langauge with *glöð*.
+Later, that *u* was dropped, leaving the modern langauge with *glöð*.

 *Note: While U-umlaut is no longer an active linguistical shift, many new words introduced to the language often adhere to the pattern through analogy.*